-Conrad Schick was a researcher, architect, archaeologist, model builder, he also did the measurements, mapping, construction consulting, and many more….
+Conrad Schick was a researcher, architect, archaeologist, and model builder, he also did the measurements, mapping, construction consulting, and many more….
 He was self-taught and had no academic degree.
 The title of "Doctor" he received at the end of his life was an honorary degree from the University of Tibigan in Germany for all his contributions.

 He was born in the village of Bitz in the Württemberg district of Germany in 1822 as a "sandwich boy".
-He had five older brothers and five younger ones, a very big family comparing to a typical German family.
-He was a weak child some would say even with a slight disability, and when his friends used to play outside games like football he preferred to read, especially from the Bible and sketch. when he was 14, he finished his studies, and because of his weak body it was clear that farming was not his direction.,
+He had five older brothers and five younger ones, a very big family compared to a typical German family.
+He was a weak child some would say even with a slight disability, and when his friends used to play outside games like football he preferred to read, especially from the Bible, and sketch. when he was 14, he finished his studies, and because of his weak body it was clear that farming was not his direction.,

 In Corentle he became acquainted with Christian missionaries who operated throughout the world and returned with stories that stirred his imagination.
 After completing his apprenticeship, he moved to Basel and worked there in a large locksmith shop.
 But his great ambition was to be a missionary.
 In Basel, he met Wilhelm Hoffman, who headed the great mission in Basel and asked him to accept him to his institution.
 For some reason, he did not receive the check but referred it to Spitler who headed the "Pilgrim Mission" on Givat St. Krishna near Basel.
 Chic was not enthusiastic but joined this mission.
 One of the first things he was asked to do was build a model of a tabernacle to illustrate to students the Bible story. and the model came out fantastic.

-This model was the first in a series of models Conrad Schick built during his lifetime and which brought him much publicity.
-Among the models he built: the Church of the Holy Sepulcher, the Mamluk Temple Mount, the Temple Mount in the days of the Second Temple, Jerusalem in the 19th century, the area of the Church of Messiah, and many more.
+This model was the first in a series of models Conrad Schick built during his lifetime which brought him much publicity.
+Among the models he built: were the Church of the Holy Sepulcher, the Mamluk Temple Mount, the Temple Mount in the days of the Second Temple, Jerusalem in the 19th century, the area of the Church of Messiah, and many more.
 But most of the time was spent there studying religion and building a new institution.

 The "Pilgrimage Missionary Society" began its journey in 1833, and in 1840 reached Givat Krishona.
 The role of the institution was to train missionaries.
-As part of his general ideas, Spitler, the director of the Mossad, came up with an idea regarding the establishment of a network of 12 "brother houses", ie mission stations that would connect Jerusalem with Abyssinia.
+As part of his general ideas, Spitler, the director of Mossad, came up with an idea regarding the establishment of a network of 12 "brother houses", ie mission stations that would connect Jerusalem with Abyssinia.
 At the center of the project was the "Brothers' House" in Jerusalem, to which Spitler sent two missionaries: Schick and Palmer.
-In order for them to have something to make a living from, they learned chic and palmer before leaving the craft of repairing cuckoo clocks
+For them to have something to make a living from, they learned chic and palmer before leaving the craft of repairing cuckoo clocks

 The idea of the "Brothers' House" was a mission station that would absorb children who would learn religion but also learn crafts from which they would earn a living.
 Spitler saw in his mission stations light stations, which they would spread around them, thus building strong Christian Christian communities that made a living from their labor.